Change the page background in Pages for iCloud

 In a page layout document, you can change the background of any single page.

-If you don’t see the Background checkbox in the sidebar, you may still have something selected on the page.
+If you don’t see Page Layout at the top of the sidebar, you may still have something selected on the page.
 Zoom out so you can see the entire page, then click the edge of the page (or the gray background behind it).

 Choose one of the following fill types: